Barbeques are scattered throughout the park and are available for public use.

 Fishing is allowed in Craig Park's lake.
 The lake is stocked a minimum of once per year with catfish.
 A California State Fishing license is required for those 16 years of age and older.

 The hiking trails consist of park walkways and some natural surface trails.

 Hikers could cover a hilly course-loop of approximately 2.2 miles.

-Craig Park has a total of fourhorseshoe pits located in two different areas of the park.
+Craig Park has a total of three horseshoe pits located in different areas of the park.

 Horseshoe pits are on a first-come first-serve basis at no charge.
 Pits cannot be reserved.

 Visitors are responsible to bring their own sports equipment.